 Amy Coffin at We Tree has another genealogy blog prompt: # 43 : Go directly to jail and talk about your ancestors in the slammer.

-database's Notes field to see who might have a note that mentioned 'jail' or 'prison'.
+The first thing I did when I heard about this prompt was search my database's Notes field to see who might have a note that mentioned 'jail' or 'prison'.
 I was not disappointed.

-th-great grandfather, Ulrich SCHURCH, spent some time in jail before coming to America in 1728.
+My paternal 7th-great grandfather, Ulrich SCHURCH, spent some time in jail before coming to America in 1728.
 Ulrich was born March 9, 1663 in Sumiswald, Canton Basel, Switzerland and died circa 1739 in Lancaster County, Pennsylvania.
 Ulrich was married to Barbara GRUNDBACHER.
 Before Ulrich came to America, on July 10, 1710 he was among the Mennonite Brethren being held in the Bern jail.
 In 1711 he was deported from Switzerland, and was sent to Holland via the Rhine River in the ship Emmenthaler.

-Ulli Schurch, on page 170 of "Historic background and annals of the Swiss and German pioneers of Southeastern Pennsylvania..." by H. Frank Eshleman, 1917.
+Searching Google books, I found mention of my ancestor, Ulli Schurch, on page 170 of "Historic background and annals of the Swiss and German pioneers of Southeastern Pennsylvania..." by H. Frank Eshleman, 1917.
 The struggle for religious freedom that these Anabaptists overcame makes me proud and want to learn more about these family lines.

-th-great granduncle, and his wife, Hannah, were arrested and charged with murder in Kansas Territory.
+Another member of my family was in jail for charge of murder!
+Henry ALDERMAN, my 4th-great granduncle, and his wife, Hannah, were arrested and charged with murder in Kansas Territory.
 My note in the family file came from "The History of Anderson County, Kansas, From Its First Settlement to the Fourth of July, 1876" by W.A.
 Johnson.

 In the years 1859 and 1860 there lived a family on the